-- 1. Ensure BOTH the main gas valve and the manual shut-off valve, located on the LP hook-up port, are OFF. - 2.
-Confirm the gas appliance is fitted with a proper gas hose and mating connector, and if so, connect it to the propane quick-release port. - 3.
-Turn ON the main gas valve. - Slowly open the manual shut-off valve, listening to ensure there are no gas leaks.
+- Ensure the manual shut-off valve is OFF. - Confirm your gas appliance is fitted with a proper gas hose and mating connector, and if so, connect it to the propane quick-release port. - Turn ON the main gas valve. - Slowly open the manual shut-off valve, listening to ensure there are no gas leaks.
 IF A GAS LEAK IS DETECTED, IMMEDIATELY CLOSE THE SHUT-OFF VALVE.
-DETERMINE AND REPAIR THE SOURCE OF THE LEAK.
+AND DETERMINE AND REPAIR THE SOURCE OF THE LEAK. - When safe to do so, operate the gas appliance. - After using the gas appliance, turn OFF the manual shut-off valve.